 Here’s a newsflash: During the wedding planning process, a time will come when you and your SO disagree on something.
 Sometimes that something is small like deciding your wedding invitation font.
 Other times it turns out to be bigger like deciding your honeymoon destination.
 You want a lazy, luxurious beach retreat.
 Your partner wants an adventurous locale with ski slopes.
 What’s a couple to do?
-Read on for everything you need to know about how to deal when you and your partner can’t agree on a honeymoon destination.
+Read on for everything you need to know about how to deal when you and your partner can’t agree on the best honeymoon destination.

 You know what they say, happy relationships are all about compromise!
 If you and your partner both have two very different ideas of a perfect honeymoon then it’s time to find a middle ground.
 For example, you could go with one of your trip ideas for the honeymoon and then you could take the other’s trip idea for an occasion like your first marriage anniversary trip.